 - Is business interruption insurance legally required? - No.

 - Who should get business interruption insurance? - Businesses that would be severely impacted and unable to trade following an unforeseen event such as a fire, flood or theft.
 Business owners often mistakenly assume that building and contents insurance policies will cover them fully if they were to suffer a fire, flood or theft.
-While material losses should be covered, policies rarely account for long terms losses due to the impact that the event has on trading.
+While material losses should be covered, policies rarely account for long terms financial losses due to the impact that the event has on trading.

 - Where best to buy business interruption insurance? - Try business insurance specialists like Simply Business or Hiscox or you could try Direct Line for business.